CalvinDSeamons/MPAS-Container/README.md

 1) If using charlecloud go into `charliecloud/tests/` and edit the file `Dockerfile.openmpi`
 2) Reflect changes as seen in Dockerfile.openmpi in this repo or copy this one into `charliecloud/tests`
 3) Rebuild the openmpi image with `ch-grow -t openmpi-no-ucx -f Dockerfile.openmpi` the openmpi-no-ucx corresponds to the `FROM openmpi-no-ucx` in the MPAS dockerfile.
         Note.
 Probably a good idea to make a charliecloud branch and add this fix.
 4) Add the following line in `streams.$simulation-name` inside the output tags. clobber_mode="apend".
 This will let multi nodes write to the same output file without issue.

+All MPAS test simulations [Supercell, Mountainwave] are capped at 32 ranks and cannot be exceeded.